el-hult/adventofcode2016/README.md

-WORK IN PROGESS: days 1-7 and 17-21 are done.
-Day 8-16 must be verified (there are some bugs with the package.yaml files etc from changing the proj structure)
+WORK IN PROGESS:
+- Day 01-08 done
+- Day 09-16 needs refactoring.
+- Day 17-21 are done.
-Day 22 is started, but not finished.
+- Day 22 is started, but not finished.
-Day 23-25 are not started yet.
+- Day 23-25 are not started yet.

 For solving the AoC2016 advent calendar. http://adventofcode.com/2016